227 – Administrative Leave Following Critical Incident

 V. Pay and benefits

-Three days of Administrative Leave are mandated per Department Policy 501 – De-Escalation and Response to Resistance, section VII, H 2.
-In all other situations, the days of Administrative Leave will be determined during the consultation with the BHD Mental Health Provider, and recommended in increments of up to 5 duty days.
+Three days of Administrative Leave are mandated per Department Policy 501 – De-Escalation and Response to Resistance, section VII, H 1.
+In all other situations, the days of Administrative Leave will be determined during the consultation with the BHD Mental Health Provider.
+The provider might advise that the employee take Administrative Leave for a maximum of five days of work before reassessing the situation and determining whether additional leave is necessary.
+This approach would allow for a flexible and responsive process that considers the unique circumstances of each case while ensuring that the individual’s well-being and work-related responsibilities are appropriately balanced.

-Additional Administrative Leave may be recommended by the BHD Counselor after a follow-up session on the last day of the initial Administrative Leave period.
+Additional Administrative Leave may be recommended by the BHD Mental Health Provider after a follow-up session on the last day of the initial Administrative Leave period.

 VII.
 Anonymity

-Details regarding any private interactions between an employee and BHD Staff are private and protected, except the specific communication to supervisors regarding the Administrative Leave recommendations outlined above, requiring employee consent.
+Details regarding any private interactions between an employee and BHD Staff are confidential and protected under HIPAA (Health Insurance Portability and Accountability Act), except for the specific communication to supervisors and HR Leave Administration personnel regarding the Administrative Leave recommendations outlined above, requiring employee consent.

 Revisions